aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### I can hear clicking noise from an attendee using iPhone X devices (X, XS, and XR).

-This is a known issue on iPhone X devices (X, XS, and XR) when using AudioContext-based APIs.
+This was a known issue on iPhone X devices (X, XS, and XR) when using AudioContext-based APIs in iOS Safari 13 and below.
+Please upgrade your device to iOS 14 and try again.
 For more information, see our comment in [the WebKit issue](https://bugs.webkit.org/show_bug.cgi?id=204625#c6).

 ### I cannot hear audio from other attendees using iOS devices after I unplug my wired headset.